ucd-library/dams/README.md

 # dams
-The UC Davis DAMS built on top of FIN
+The UC Davis DAMS built on top of [fin-server](https://github.com/UCDavisLibrary/fin-server)